 How to Get a Cigarette Smell Out of Leather Furniture

 You might be a smoker.
 Or someone in your family smokes.
-Whatever the case may be, there’s no arguing that lingering cigarette smell can be bothersome even for smokers themselves.
-Moreover, you don’t want to be embarrassed when your guests come over to your house.
+Whatever the case, there’s no arguing that the lingering cigarette smell can be bothersome even for smokers.
+Moreover, you don’t want to be embarrassed when guests come to your house.

 Cigarette smell is notorious for lingering in rooms.
-If you smoke in your bedroom, then don’t be surprised to realize that the odor will remain not only in your bedsheets but also in pieces of furniture like leather chairs.
+If you smoke in your bedroom, don’t be surprised to realize that the odor will remain in your bedsheets and furniture, like leather chairs.
 The smaller the bedroom is, the more likely that the cigarette smoke odor will linger in the space.

 Solution #1: Vinegar